-Traffic Type: Select the protocol of the firewall port (TCP, UDP, or Both).
+Traffic Type: Select the protocol for the firewall port- TCP, UDP, or Both.

-Schedule: The schedule of time when the Application Rule will be enabled.
+Schedule: The schedule when the Application Rule is enabled.
 The schedule may be set to Always, which will allow the particular service to always be enabled.
 You can create your own times in the Tools > Schedules section.